ctuning/ck-nntest/README.md

 ### Record test results locally

-By default, test results are printed to the standard output.
-To save test results in a local repository, use e.g.:
+By default, test results are recorded in a local repository.
+To just print test results to the standard output, use `no_record` option e.g.:

 ```
-$ ck run nntest:softmax-armcl-opencl --iterations=1 --record
+$ ck run nntest:softmax-armcl-opencl --iterations=1 --no_record
 ```

 To list the results saved locally, use e.g.: